w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/no-repetitive-adjacent-interactive-elements.md

 issueLabel: No repetitive links
 ---

-The :term[page]/:term[view] does not have adjacent :term[interactive elements] that achieve the same outcome
+Adjacent :term[interactive elements] that achieve the same outcome are not included in the :term[page]/:term[view].

 :::except-when
 - That outcome is a form of dismissal.